uzh-bf/gbl-knowledge/tools/Game Engines for Simulations.md

 [[Simulations]] often consist of considerable amounts of data processing and mathematical computations.
 Such computations can be abstracted into [[Game Models]]. [[Game Models]] can interact and yield a game state, a representation of the game at a given point in time.

 ## Periods
 In our [[Simulations]], there are almost always multiple periods in a single game.
-The simulation is played by the participants during a period, their decisions arecollected once a period is closing, and a new game state is computed by running the relevant [[Models]].
+The simulation is played by the participants during a period, their decisions arecollected once a period is closing, and a new game state is computed by running the relevant [[Game Models]].
 The new game state can then be evaluated and  discussed with the participants to foster their learning experience.

 ## ...